-However, above methods from other application domains can not be directly applied to tourism domain because of the unique characteristics of the travel data.
+However, these methods from other application domains cannot be directly applied to the tourism domain because of the unique characteristics of the travel data.
 Meanwhile, the tour recommendation approaches follow a case-by-case manner, and they lack a systematic and open framework to dynamically incorporate multiple types of additional context information.
-More importantly, to the best of our knowledge, none of existing methods try to provide Object-oriented travel package recommendation.
+More importantly, to the best of our knowledge, none of the existing methods try to provide Object-oriented travel package recommendations.